-- 1.1.1 Swale & Thames Survey Company (SWAT) was commissioned by Bond Bryan Architects Limited (the 'Client'), to carry out a Built Heritage Statement relating to the refurbishment of Block C at Ursuline College, Westgate-on-Sea, Kent, centred on National Grid Reference (NGR) TR 31639 69530 (Fig. 2).
-As such this land will henceforth be known as the 'proposed development area' (PDA). - 1.1.2 This document will be used in support of planning applications associated with the proposed development.
+- 1.1.1 Swale & Thames Survey Company (SWAT) was commissioned by Bond Bryan Architects Limited for Gen2 (the 'Client'), to carry out a Heritage Statement relating to the demolition of Little Brescia House and the existing modular terrapin classroom building called St Cecilia to be replaced by a proposed new single storey brick and render classroom at Ursuline College, Westgate-on-Sea, Kent, centred on National Grid Reference (NGR) TR 31639 69530 (Fig. 2).
+As such this land within the school will henceforth be known as the 'proposed development area' (PDA). - 1.1.2 This document will be used in support of planning applications associated with the proposed development.